 A well deserved rest (1 actions)

-Recover all fatigue points of the whole party.
+Recover all of the party's fatigue points.

 Removes the Shaken affliction.